astronomer/docs/learn/airflow-kafka.md

     <CodeBlock language="python">{produce_consume_treats}</CodeBlock>

     This DAG produces messages to a Kafka topic (`KAFKA_TOPIC`) and consumes them.

-    - The `produce_treats` task writes a given number (`num_treats`) of messages to a Kafka topic.
-Each messages contains the pet name, a randomly picked pet mood after the treat has been given, and whether or not a treat was the last one in a series.
-The `ProduceToTopicOperator` accomplishes this by using a function passed to its `producer_function` parameter, which returns a generator containing key-value pairs.
-    - The `produce_treats` task also retrieves the number of treats pushed to [XCom](airflow-passing-data-between-tasks.md#what-is-xcom) from the upstream `get_number_of_treats` task.
+    - The `produce_treats` task retrieves the number of treats (`num_treats`) to give to your pet from the upstream `get_number_of_treats` task.
 Then, the task supplies the number of treats to the `producer_function` as a positional argument with the `producer_function_args` parameter.
     In a similar process, the task also retrieves the name of your pet from the upstream `get_your_pet_name` task and provides it as a kwarg to `producer_function_kwargs`.
+    - Next, the `produce_treats` task writes one message for every treat to a Kafka topic.
+Each message contains the pet name, a randomly picked pet mood after the treat has been given, and whether or not a treat was the last one in a series.
+The `ProduceToTopicOperator` accomplishes this by using a function passed to its `producer_function` parameter, which returns a generator containing key-value pairs.
     - The `consume_treats` task consumes messages from the same Kafka topic and modifies them to print a string to the logs using the callable provided to the `apply_function` parameter.
-The task also retrieves the pet owner name from XCom and supplies it as a kwarg with the `apply_function_kwargs` parameter.
+This task also retrieves a value from an upstream task and supplies it as a kwarg to the `apply_function` with the `apply_function_kwargs` parameter.

 3. Navigate to the Airflow UI (`localhost:8080` if you are running Airflow locally) and manually run your DAG.